steveturbek/turbek.com/articles/tangible-interfaces-class.md

 - Watch out for multiple forever loops
 - Keep your main program loop fast, so you can sample data frequently
 - Be very careful with pauses - the microbit doesn't do ANYTHING when paused and will miss input or output.
+- When powered just by microbit, range is 90 degrees, slower
+- When powered with 6 AA, range goes to 180 degrees, is faster
+- I2EE LCD screen - remember to adjust polarity or can look off

 # Reference: Microbit